nrizcalla/letters/README.md

 # letters
 ## first essay
 Dear sir or madam,
-I am happy to report your *git repository* is now ready.
+I am glad to report your *git repository* is now ready.
 Thank you
+Regards,
+Nicolas Rizcalla